Dylan-J/Tor-Project-Statistics/README.md

 * Optional switch: ExportExitPolicy.
 This will extract node exit policies.
 Although not completely parsed, it could be used to identify suitable exit nodes if you have a specific set of requirements.

+### Invoke-TorEnrichment

+This function uses output from TorRelayIPs.csv to call the ipwhois.io API, enriching all IP addresses with updated IP WHOIS information.

+**TorIPInfo.csv**

+* New output file from calling Invoke-TorEnrichment, includes a range of supplementary information including ASN, ISP, registered owner and more.
+*
 # Command Output

 ### Get-TorSummary